OpenTechSchool/www.opentechschool.org/contact.md

 ## In person

 You are always very welcome to come talk with us after any meetup or workshop.
-Some of our members are very active at [co.up](http://co-up.de) so this could be a also a good opportunity to get in touch outside of events!
+Some of our members are very active at [co.up](http://co-up.de) so this could also be a good opportunity to get in touch outside of events!
 If you're unsure whom to talk to, just ask the first person you see!